Anticipated start date of July 1, 2019 (or earlier)

 Letters of reference will be solicited for short-listed candidates.

-The closing date for receipt of applications is December 31, 2018.
-The application package should be addressed to Professor Paul Stolee, Dean, Faculty of Applied Health Sciences, University of Waterloo, Waterloo, ON N2L 3G1 or submitted electronically to Professor Paul Stolee, Dean, Faculty of Applied Health Sciences: firstname.lastname@example.org.
+The closing date for receipt of applications is due December 31, 2018, and the application package should be addressed to Professor Paul Stolee, Dean, Faculty of Applied Health Sciences, University of Waterloo, Waterloo, ON N2L 3G1 or may be submitted electronically to Professor Paul Stolee, Interim Dean, Faculty of Applied Health Sciences.

-Please indicate in your letter that you are applying for a Tier I CRC for the Indigenous Health Innovation position.
-If you have any questions regarding the position, the application process, assessment process, eligibility, the CRC program, or a request for accommodation during the hiring process, please contact Paul Stolee at the email above.
+Please indicate in your letter that you are applying for a Tier 2 CRC for Indigenous health and well-being position.
+If you have any questions regarding the position, the application process, assessment process, eligibility, the CRC program, or a request for accommodation during the hiring process, please contact Paul Stolee – email@example.com.

 Three reasons to apply: https://uwaterloo.ca/faculty-association/why-waterloo

-The closing date for receipt of applications is December 31, 2018
+The closing date for receipt of applications is due December 31, 2018